jballouz/quant/CS229_Machine_Learning_project/Weighted_linear_regression/README.md

-This folder contains the weighted linear regression experimentation, which was mostly not adequate in producing useful prediction.
+This folder contains the weighted linear regression experimentation, which was mostly not adequate in producing useful predictions.
 Therefore, we turned our attention to a Deep Learning Neural Network based approach, among others.